 A derivative is a contract whose price is dependent upon or derived from one or more underlying assets.
 The most common derivatives instruments include, without limitation, futures contracts, forward contracts, options, warrants, swaps and convertibles securities.
-The value of a derivative instrument is determined by fluctuations in its underlying assets include stocks, bonds, currencies, interest rates and market indexes.
+The value of a derivative instrument is determined by fluctuations in its underlying asset.
+The most common underlying assets include stocks, bonds, currencies, interest rates and market indexes.